Karen A. Matthews: Education

 Matthews received a bachelor's degree in psychology from the University of California, Berkeley in 1968.
 In 1971, she received a master's degree in psychology from California State University at San Jose.
-She received a PhD in psychology from the University of Texas at Austin in 1976, where she conducted her dissertation research under the supervision of David C. Glass.
+She received a PhD in psychology from the University of Texas at Austin in 1976, where she was mentored by David C. Glass and Arnold Buss.
+She conducted her dissertation research, Mother-child interactions as a determinant of Type A behavior, under the supervision of Arnold Buss.

 Career

 Matthews has served as a Distinguished Professor of Psychiatry, Epidemiology, Psychology, and Clinical and Translational Science at the University of Pittsburgh since 2009.
-She also works at the university as a professor of psychology and epidemiology.
-Matthews is the program director for the university's Cardiovascular Behavioral Medicine Research Training Program, which she started.
-She leads the Pittsburgh chapter of the Study of Women's Health Across the Nation (SWAN).
+She became Distinguished Professor Emerita in 2021.
+Matthews was the program director for the university's Cardiovascular Behavioral Medicine Research Training Program, which she and Dr. Manuck started in 1983, through July 2020.
+She led the Pittsburgh site of the Study of Women's Health Across the Nation (SWAN) from its inception through 2020.
 She was elected in 2002 into the National Academy of Medicine.

 From 1973 through 1978, Matthews held instructor and research associate positions at the University of Texas at Austin and Kansas State University.
 She has also served as: president of the Division of Health Psychology and the American Psychosomatic Society; a member of Council of the National Heart Lung and Blood Institute and the advisory board for the NIH Center for Scientific Research; and editor-in-chief of Health Psychology.
 She was also director of the Pittsburgh Mind-Body Center.